claygregory/munin-elasticsearch/README.md

 ## Configuration

-You'll also need to create a configuration file for the plugin, usually this would be `/etc/munin/plugin-conf.d/elasticsearch`.
+You may also need to create a configuration file for the plugin, if the included defaults aren't suitable to your environment.
+Usually this would be `/etc/munin/plugin-conf.d/elasticsearch`.

 ### Variables
  * host - a elasticsearch node capable of providing stats interface (default localhost)
  * port - elasticsearch HTTP API port (default 9200)
- * node - the name of the node to monitor (required)
+ * node - the name of the node to monitor (default _local)

 ### Example Config
 ```